 Students use word processing software (such as Word), presentation software (such as PowerPoint), spreadsheet software (such as Excel), data management software (such as Access), and planning software (such as Project).
 It is the responsibility of all new students to have the ability to use word processing and spreadsheet software.
-This means students should have the ability to create, edit, organize, analyze, synthesize, format, and present new and existing information, write formulas, move columns and rows, import/export and visually display data.
-Any students who need to upgrade their Excel or Access skills are encouraged to enroll in the appropriate courses.
+This means students should have the ability to create, edit, organize, analyze, synthesize, format, and present new and existing information, write formulas, move columns and rows, and import, export, and visually display data.
+Students needing to upgrade their Excel or Access skills are encouraged to enroll in the appropriate courses.